 - Do they have expertise in certain technologies that help you enhance your product?

-When scrutinizing threats in a SWOT for your supply chain, look for things like:
+When scrutinizing threats in a SWOT analysis for supplier selection for your supply chain, look for things like:

 - Supply chain disruption